This code is part of KQCircuits

 if not intersection.is_empty():

-subtraction = reg - intersection
+subtraction = reg - region

 if not subtraction.is_empty():